 Over the last decade or so, my regular trips have brought me on remarkable adventures, allowed to make close friends and have romantic encounters with beautiful women.
 I started helping my friends who wanted to come with me on my trips.
 Many of whom you can see in the videos on my YouTube channel.

-And now lately, I’ve started coaching my YouTube followers privately so they too can travel Eastern Europe like a tsar!
+And now lately, I’ve started coaching my YouTube followers privately so they too can travel the region like a tsar!

 Share This